nishantsabharwal13/image-matching/README.md

-# Movie Name 'memory' Game - using ReactJS and Webpack
+# Image 'memory Game' - using ReactJS(flux implementation) and Webpack

 This is a memory game of movie image matching developed on ReactJS with webpack as the module bundler.